gerlichlab/hicognition/documentation/hugo-site/content/data_management/features.md

 weight: 2
 ---

-Genomic features are an important part of the [region-set focus approach](/docs/concept/region_set_focus/) and are defined as 1D- or 2D-continuous data that is mapped to a genomic coordinate system.
-Examples are ChiP-seq read density, Hi-C interaction values and GRO-seq tracks.
+Genomic features are an essential part of the [region-set focus approach](/docs/concept/region_set_focus/) and are defined as 1D- or 2D-continuous data that is mapped to a genomic coordinate system.
+Examples are ChiP-seq read density, Hi-C interaction values, and GRO-seq tracks.
 Genomic features are mainly used to understand genomic regions in the context of the region-set focus approach.
 They can thus be thought of as "independent variables" that are used to explain the "dependent" genomic regions.

 ## Data requirements

 ### Bigwig files (1D-features)

-Biwig files should conform to the [Bigwig-standard](https://genome.ucsc.edu/goldenpath/help/bigWig.html#:~:text=BigWig%20files%20are%20created%20from,to%20the%20Genome%20Browser%20server.), which translates to being readable by bigwig interface libraries (in our case, this is [pybbi](https://github.com/nvictus/pybbi)).
-In addition, your bigwig file should contain data that was aligned against the selected genome assembly.
+Bigwig files should conform to the [Bigwig-standard](https://genome.ucsc.edu/goldenpath/help/bigWig.html#:~:text=BigWig%20files%20are%20created%20from,to%20the%20Genome%20Browser%20server.), which translates to being readable by bigwig interface libraries (in our case, this is [pybbi](https://github.com/nvictus/pybbi)).
+In addition, your bigwig file should contain data that were aligned against the selected genome assembly.
 But as for [BED-files](/docs/data_management/regions/#data-requirements), this is a requirement we can only check to a limited degree.

 {{% notice warning %}}
-Always check that your bigwig file was derived from data that was aligned against the selected genome assembly!
+Always check that your bigwig file was derived from data that were aligned against the selected genome assembly!
 {{% /notice %}}

 ### Multiresolution Cooler files (2D-features)